 To Our Patients:

-As a dedicated provider of cancer care, we are at all times committed to your and your family’s health.
-We also understand that you have concerns about the novel (new) coronavirus (COVID-19) outbreak, which has now been designated a global pandemic.
+As a dedicated provider of cancer care, we are committed to your and your family’s health.
+We also understand that you have concerns about the Covid-19 pandemic.

-At Princeton Radiation Oncology, we have been closely monitoring the evolving situation, following the guidelines of the Centers for Disease Control and Prevention (CDC), and taking a series of specific actions to protect our patients.
+At Astera Radiation Oncology, we continue to closely monitor the evolving situation, following the guidelines of the Centers for Disease Control and Prevention (CDC), and taking a series of specific actions to protect our patients.
 These actions include the following special precautions:

 Please, no visitors.